ono-midori/ono-midori.github.io/techs/zguide.md

 - cloudfe and cloudbe for the cloud flow.
 - statefe and statebe for the state flow.

-For our transport and because we’re simulating the whole thing on one box, we’ll use ipc for everything.
-This has the advantage of working like tcp in terms of connectivity (i.e., it’s a disconnected transport, unlike inproc), yet we don’t need IP addresses or DNS names, which would be a pain here.
+For our transport and because we're simulating the whole thing on one box, we'll use ipc for everything.
+This has the advantage of working like tcp in terms of connectivity (i.e., it's a disconnected transport, unlike inproc), yet we don't need IP addresses or DNS names, which would be a pain here.
 Instead, we will use ipc endpoints called something-local, something-cloud, and something-state, where something is the name of our simulated cluster.

 You might be thinking that this is a lot of work for some names.
 Why not call them s1, s2, s3, s4, etc.?
-The answer is that if your brain is not a perfect machine, you need a lot of help when reading code, and we’ll see that these names do help.
-It’s easier to remember “three flows, two directions” than “six different sockets”.
+The answer is that if your brain is not a perfect machine, you need a lot of help when reading code, and we'll see that these names do help.
+It's easier to remember “three flows, two directions” than “six different sockets”.

 ![](./pics/zmq/fig44.png)